jonnor/birddetect/README.md

 * Try some data augmentation to make robust against variations
 * Try an SNR estimator as feature
 * Try denoising
-* Augment data by adding noise
+* Augment labeled data by adding noise
-* Try a pre-emphasis filter?
 * Try to log-scale the spectrograms

 Cleanup